 Jesus speaking, here: “I shall give him the Morning Star“

 What or Who is the ‘Morning Star’ that our LORD and Savior promised to give to those who had not known the depths of Satan, to the one who is victorious and keeps His works?
-It certainly isn’t Satan!
-But we are not left to speculate.
+We are not left to speculate.
 According to the Scriptures, the Messiah says of Himself:

 I am …the Bright and Morning Star.
 Revelation 22:16 (KJV)